scallyw4g/poof/README.md

 value as a string.
 What _should_ be an extremly simple operation turns into an almost comical dance of macros and templates.
 If you don't to use macros it's even more hilarious.
-In `poof`, printing any enum value as it's human-readable string is one concise line of poof, and going back the other way from-string-to-int is also a 1-liner.
+In `poof`, printing any enum value as it's human-readable string is one concise line, and going back the other way from-string-to-int is also a 1-liner.

 # Getting started